SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

       when adding new page, it can reuse the existing empty page rather than allocating a new one.

-      Free space map is created lazily (when needed), the easily way to create it is to invoke the `VACUUM` on the table:
+      Free space map is created lazily (when needed), the easiest way to create it is to invoke the `VACUUM` on the table:

       ```sh